Chat with us, powered by LiveChat

 Argentina Flag Symbolism

 The design features a three stripe white and blue color scheme and the current design has been in use since 1861.
 The original design was originally created in the Argentine war for independence around 1812.
-Although those original flags named,”the flag of Manuel Belgrano” and,”the flag of Macha”, were closely associated with war and the united provinces decided at the time to add the sun of May in the flag.
+Those original flags named ”the flag of Manuel Belgrano” and ”the flag of Macha” were closely associated with war and the united provinces decided to add the sun of May in the flag following the revolution.
 The sun was already in use, as it was printed on coins at the time.

 Cultural Significance